MorphStore/Engine/doc/doxygen/pages/tutorials/variant_executor.md

 ### Limitations

 - `variant_executor` requires the ability to free columns.
 Thus, at the time of this writing, MorphStore should be compiled with `-noSelfManaging` to use it.
+The header `<core/memory/noselfmanaging_helper.h>` provides a function `fail_if_self_managed_memory()`, which can be used at the beginning of a programm using `variant_executor` to prevent it from running if memory is self-managed.
 - At the moment, it is ready to be used for testing.
 Using it for reliable micro-benchmarks, however, will still need some more work.

 Usage